Your Privacy is Extremely Important to Us

 We share information about you in the limited circumstances spelled out below and with appropriate safeguards on your privacy:

-- Third party vendors: We may share information about you with third party vendors who need to know information about you in order to provide their services to us, or to provide their services to you.
-This group includes vendors that help us provide our services to you (like payment providers that process your credit and debit card information, fraud prevention services that allow us to analyze fraudulent payment transactions, postal and email delivery services that help us stay in touch with you, customer chat and email support services that help us communicate with you, registrars, registries, and data escrow services that allow our website to function, our hosting provider to troubleshoot website problems, those that assist us with our marketing efforts (e.g. by providing tools for identifying a specific marketing target group or improving our marketing campaigns), those that help us understand and enhance our services (like analytics providers), and companies that make products available on our websites (such as the extensions on WooCommerce.com), who may need information to, for example, provide technical or other support services.
+- Third-party vendors: We may share information about you with third-party vendors who need to know information about you in order to provide their services to us, or to provide their services to you.
+This group includes vendors that help us provide our services to you (like payment providers that process your credit and debit card information, fraud prevention services that allow us to analyze fraudulent payment transactions, postal and email delivery services that help us stay in touch with you, customer chat and email support services that help us communicate with you, registrars, registries, and data escrow services that allow our website to function, our hosting provider to troubleshoot website problems, those that assist us with our marketing efforts (e.g. by providing tools for identifying a specific marketing target group or improving our marketing campaigns), those that help us understand and enhance our services (like analytics providers), and companies that make products available on our websites (such as the extensions on WooCommerce.com), who may need the information to, for example, provide technical or other support services.
 We require vendors to agree to privacy commitments in order to share information with them.

 - To protect rights, property, and others: We may disclose information about you when we believe in good faith that disclosure is reasonably necessary to protect the property or rights of Stone Giant, third parties, or the public at large.
 For example, if we have a good faith belief that there is an imminent danger of death or serious physical injury, we may disclose information related to the emergency without delay.